nanoc/nanoc.app/content/contributing.md

 3. Run the tests using <kbd>bundle exec rake</kbd>.

 4. As a final check, compile the Nanoc site with the Nanoc gem in the <span class="filename">Gemfile</span> pointing to your local Nanoc working copy, and verify locally that the release notes page is as expected.

-5. Make sure you have received the permissions to do all of the steps below.
-If you haven’t , let me (Denis) know and I’ll set you up.
-You’ll need GitHub push privileges, RubyGems push privileges, IRC channel operator access, and web site push access.

 ### Releasing the new version